Core Idea

 - Tier-3: Nice-to-have

-Evaluation Framework: With ranked characteristics established, the decision criteria framework evaluates each candidate style:
+Evaluation Framework: With ranked characteristics established:

 - Which styles best support your tier-1 characteristics?